 Regulators in the U.K., E.U. and other major jurisdictions have also finalised other regulatory standards applicable to certain of Morgan Stanley' subsidiaries that operate in those jurisdictions.
 For instance, the European Market Infrastructure Regulation introduced new requirements regarding the central clearing and reporting of derivatives, as well as margin requirements for uncleared derivatives.
 MiFID II, which took effect on 3 January 2018, introduced comprehensive and new trading and market infrastructure reforms in the E.U., including new trading venues, enhancements to pre- and post-trading transparency, and additional investor protection requirements, among others.
-Morgan Stanley has had to make extensive changes to its operations, including systems and controls in order to comply with MiFID II.
+Although the full impact of these changes remains unclear, Morgan Stanley have had to make extensive changes to its operations, including systems and controls in order to comply with MiFID II.